kavinvkannan/Brood/README.md

 # Docker

-If you choose to build and use a docker image, make sure you have the Docker app running and from the rood directory of the project enter the command
+If you may choose to build and use a docker image, after starting the Docker app, from the root directory of the project enter the command
 ```
 docker-compose up
 ```